 LA has several surf spots that are perfect for beginners.
 Most of these beaches have mellow and consistent waves that are great for learners.

-Here are a few tips to guide you on deciding where to surf in LA as a beginner.
+Here are a few surf spots to guide you on deciding where to surf in LA as a beginner.
+They include:

-It’s LA, so do your best, but try to avoid surf spots that are overcrowded.
-Where there more surfers, especially newbies, there are more accidents.
+It’s LA, so do your best, but try to avoid surf spots that are overcrowded and/or lack surf etiquette.
+Where there are more surfers, especially newbies, there are more accidents.
 You can try surfing at off-hours after the locals have gone home and the crowds have thinned out.

 With that said, some of the beaches listed can be a gem for beginners.